 The Auditor-General produces several types of reports to Parliament.
-The main report is the Auditor General’s Annual Report which is required to be completed by 30 September each year.
-This Report has three parts.
+The main report is the Auditor-General’s Annual Report which is required to be completed by 30 September each year.
+It has three parts:

-In addition the Auditor-General produces supplementary reports throughout the year on significant financial management, accounting and control matters within the public sector.
+In addition, the Auditor-General produces other reports throughout the year on significant financial management, accounting and control matters within the public sector.

 the efficiency, economy and effectiveness with which a public authority uses its resources.

 examinations specifically requested by the Parliament of South Australia, Treasurer, Minister or the Independent Commissioner Against Corruption

 examinations initiated by the Auditor-General of specific issues of importance and interest in the local government sector

 Under section 36(1)(4) of the Public Finance and Audit Act 1987 copies of the financial statements of all agencies audited by the Auditor-General are published on this web site.

 Copies of financial statements for the last two financial years can be found at 2019 and 2018